Lucky Boy (2017 film): Casting and crew

-On July 15, 2015, during a press conference, it was announced that the film would be directed by Boris Boo, and that Chew Chor Meng and Wang Weiliang would be starring in the film.
+On 15 July 2015, during a press conference, it was announced that the film would be directed by Boris Boo, and that Chew Chor Meng and Wang Weiliang would be starring in the film.
 Chew was cast as Wang's father, due to his previous work experience with Boo on the set of Don't Worry Be Happy, and for his role as Ah Bee in Don't Worry Be Happy and its spin-off, Lobang King.
-Wang, who is best known for his role as Lobang in the Ah Boys to Men franchise, would be taking up the lead role for the first time.
+Wang, who is best known for his role as Lobang and Mikey in the Ah Boys to Men film series in the army and military movies known as Ah Boys to Men and Ah Boys to Men 2, and also in the lion dance movies known as The Lion Men and The Lion Men: Ultimate Showdown respectively, would be taking up the lead role for the first time.
 Meanwhile, auditions were held for fresh female talents to play Wang's love interest.

 In October, it was announced that Venus Wong and Chen Xiuhuan have joined the cast, with Wong playing Wang's love interest, and Chen playing Chew's wife.
 Chew and Chen had previously starred together in dramas such as The Witty Advisor and Heavenly Beings.
-The film was slated to be released on the second quarter of 2016, but has been postponed to May 2017.
+The film was originally slated to be released on the second quarter of 2016, but has been postponed to May 2017.

 Filming

-Filming started on October 5, 2015, and lasted for 25 days.
-Most of the scenes were shot in Singapore, with some done in Malaysia.
+Filming started on 5 October 2015, and lasted for 25 days.
+Most of the scenes were shot in Singapore, with some shot in Malaysia.